ManhCuong0304/Music-Preference-Analysis/README.md

 -Zing MP3 is the oldest music website/app operating in Vietnam, which has allowed it to accumulate a large user base.
 Because of this, the data from this platform provides valuable insights and makes a significant contribution to the analysis.

 ## Data process
--There are some errors in the downloaded data from Apple Music and Spotify, the scraped data for Zing MP3
+-There are some errors in the downloaded data from Apple Music and Spotify, and the scraped data from Zing MP3.
+### 1. Data problems

+#### a.

 ## Appendices